Lady of the Sunshine

 DETAILS

 Certified Biodynamic.
 Narrow Gate Vineyards sits at 2,500 feet elevation in a pocket called Pleasant Valley, in the Sierra Foothills of Northern California.
 This is Gina’s family's vineyard where she grew up.
 It’s positioned in the mountains above the snow line where the foothill oak trees transition into sugar pines and cedars.
 On the 90 acre Demeter certified biodynamic ranch, 15 acres of grapes were planted by her father, Frank, in 2001 and the newest addition of Gamay was grafted over in 2019.
-Gina has only made this wine once before in 2020 as Mother Nature had different plans over the past 2 years with fire and frost.
-They were grateful to make 4 barrels of wine, which was harvested in 2 separate picks.
 The wine was fermented in open top standing barrels with 100% whole cluster and native yeast.
 The grapes were pressed in the wooden basket press and then aged on lees in old french oak barrels for 7 months before being racked for the first time to bottle, with minimal sulfur and without fining or filtration.
-96 cases were produced.
+48 cases were produced.

 Download Tech Sheet